-Most of the entrepreneurs and owners of small and medium enterprises (SMEs) prefer to establish a limited company Ltd. However, you can set up your company according to any type you want be that joint venture (JV), joint stock, or any other type of well-known companies.
-In this article, we are going to explore together the steps of establishing a limited company in Turkey, where the minimum capital of the company shall be around 12,000 Turkish Lira that is equivalent to $ 5000 USD.
+Most of the entrepreneurs and owners of small and medium enterprises (SMEs) prefer to establish a limited company Ltd. However, you can set up your company according to any type you want to be that joint venture (JV), joint stock, or any other type of well-known companies.
+In this article, we are going to discover together the steps of establishing a limited company in Turkey, where the minimum capital of the company shall be around 12,000 Turkish Lira that is equivalent to $ 5000.

 One person or one legal party is enough to establish a limited company in Turkey.
 Moreover, this company can be managed by foreigners, yet, they need to get a work permit.
 The percentage of ownership in the company for foreigners can be 100%.